WELCOME TO THE WEB PAGE OF

 Office phone: 319-273-2543

-This page is designed to provide information for students and colleagues and to provide opportunity for interaction with persons with similar interests.
-It is my hope that the information provided may be of some interest or benefit to you.
+This page is designed to provide information for students and colleagues.
 Please feel free to contact me for suggestions or comments.

 (photo by Randy Dardst)

 His artistic skills and interest have allowed him to work as an actor, director and designer.
-Although his career has been devoted to leading university academic departments, Steve has had the pleasure of working professionally from time to time.
+Although his career has been devoted to leading university academic departments and being a member of the faculty, Steve has had the pleasure of working professionally from time to time.
 One of his fondest experiences was in the portrayal of Harry Mitchell in the Atlanta premiere of THE SUM OF US for which he was nominated for Best Actor by the Atlanta publication, Creative Loafing.
 In recent years he has developed a strong relationship with The Old Creamery Theatre Company acting in AMADEUS, TUESDAYS WITH MORRIE, and GREATER TUNA, directing NOBODY DON'T LIKE YOGI, BROADWAY BOUND.
 ROUNDING THIRD, and THE ODD COUPLE and serving as light and sound designer for a variety of productions.

-The Stephen's College Okoboji Summer Theatre invited Steve to work alongside their talented students and artistic professionals portraying Dad in LEAVING IOWA in 2008 and directing A.R.
-Gurney's WHAT I DID LAST SUMMER in 2009.
-Other recent artistic ventures includes work with the Vox Nova Theatre Company in San Diego and Theatre L'Homme Dieu in Minnesota.
+The Stephen's College Okoboji Summer Theatre invited Steve to work alongside their talented students and artistic professionals portraying Dad in LEAVING IOWA, directing A.R.
+Gurney's WHAT I DID LAST SUMMER and returning to direct the classic British farce, SEE HOW THEY RUN and portraying Mayor Meekly in UNNECESSARY FARCE.
+Other artistic ventures include working with the Vox Nova Theatre Company in San Diego and Theatre L'Homme Dieu in Minnesota.
 His varied career has allowed him to work in radio, independent films, industrials and on various commercials including serving as the principal spokesperson for O'Reilly Automotive for two years.
 And if you hit the pause button, you may be able to catch a glimpse of him in the films SWEET DREAMS and the OLDEST LIVING CONFEDERATE WIDOW TELLS ALL.

-While at LaGrange College Steve served as Artistic Director of Fredrich Durrenmatt's THE VISIT, presented in conjunction with the "Leaders of Humanity" seminars conducted by Mr. Zigmunt Nagorski, President of the Center for International Leadership located in Washington, D.C..
+In the early part of his academic career at LaGrange College, Steve served as Artistic Director of Fredrich Durrenmatt's THE VISIT, presented in conjunction with the "Leaders of Humanity" seminars conducted by Mr. Zigmunt Nagorski, President of the Center for International Leadership located in Washington, D.C.
 Presented as a LaGrange College interdisciplinary project with collaboration between the Department of Theatre and The Department of Business and Economics, Steve teamed with Dr. George Dupuy, Professor of Management, to produce the thought-provoking drama at over forty seminars for such clients as: The Bell South Corporation, Capital Holding Corporation, Dun & Bradstreet, The Southeast Regional Education Board and the Global Leaders of the South.
 The program received The Southern Business Administration Association 1992 Teaching Innovation Award and the Leavey Award for Excellence in Private Enterprise Education from the Freedoms Foundation of Valley Forge.

-Inspired by his experiences with Mr. Nargorski and the "Leaders of Humanity" seminars, Steve's interdisciplinary interests continued with the development of a new course entitled, "Arts, Ethics, and the Athlete" at the University of Louisiana.
-Over the years he has been developing research for a book entitled, "Step in Time: Marc Breaux, Choreographer, Dancer, Director and Actor."
-Co-authored with Dr. Paulette Hebert of Oklahoma State University, the book is planned as a textual and pictorial retrospective of Mr. Breaux's youth in Acadiana and his remarkable career.
-The text includes interviews with friends and collaborators such as Dick Van Dyke, Richard Sherman, Lesley Ann Warren, Michael Kidd, Andy Williams, Kaye Ballard, and others.
+Inspired by his experiences with Mr. Nargorski and the "Leaders of Humanity" seminars, Steve's interdisciplinary interests continued with the development of a new course entitled, "Arts, Ethics, and the Athlete" at the University of Louisiana-Lafayette.
+For many years, he has been compiling research on dancer, choreographer, director and friend, Marc Breaux (1924-2013).
+The work includes interviews with friends and collaborators such as Dick Van Dyke, Richard Sherman, Lesley Ann Warren, Michael Kidd, Andy Williams, Kaye Ballard, and others.
 A veteran of Broadway, television and film, Marc Breaux is best known for his choreographic work in such films as THE SOUND OF MUSIC, MARY POPPINS, CHITTY CHITTY BANG BANG and others.

 Steve has served on the Executive Board of the Southwest Theatre Association as Vice-President of Membership, as editor of Southwest Reports, and as Vice-Chair of Strategic Planning.
 On the state level, he has served as President of Theatres of Louisiana and as Chair of the College / University Division.
 In Georgia, he served the Georgia Theatre Conference as Vice-President of Membership, Chair of the College/University Division, and newsletter editor.
 He is a member of the Mid-America Theatre Conference and an active presenter.
-He has had the pleasure to also serve as an adjudicator for the American College Theatre Festival (ACTF), the Iowa Association of Community Theatre State Festival and Regional AACT/FEST.
+He has had the pleasure to also serve as an adjudicator for the American College Theatre Festival (ACTF), the Iowa Association of Community Theatre State Festival and Regional AACT/FEST, the Iowa High School Speech Association (IHSSA) and the Iowa Thespian Festival.
 In addition, Steve continues to be active serving as a consultant and presenting workshops for various theatre organizations in Iowa.

-Representative directing credits include: PICASSO AT THE LAPIN AGILE, LOST IN YONKERS, the world premiere of the award-winning play GUERNICA, THE PRIME OF MISS JEAN BRODIE, THE MIRACLE WORKER, LEND ME A TENOR, PICNIC, ON GOLDEN POND, THE CEMETERY CLUB, THE SHADOW BOX, BLITHE SPIRIT, NUNSENSE, GODSPELL, WEST SIDE STORY, WORKING, DANCING AT LUGHNASA, OTHER PEOPLE'S MONEY, PROPOSALS, HOUSE OF BLUE LEAVES and others.
+Representative directing credits include: PICASSO AT THE LAPIN AGILE, LOST IN YONKERS, the world premiere of the award-winning play GUERNICA (by Cody Daigle), THE PRIME OF MISS JEAN BRODIE, THE MIRACLE WORKER, LEND ME A TENOR, PICNIC, ON GOLDEN POND, THE CEMETERY CLUB, THE SHADOW BOX, BLITHE SPIRIT, NUNSENSE, GODSPELL, WEST SIDE STORY, WORKING, DANCING AT LUGHNASA, OTHER PEOPLE'S MONEY, PROPOSALS, HOUSE OF BLUE LEAVES, MAURITIUS and others.

 Steve is married to actress, educator and best friend, Cindy (Urban) Taft.
 They have four children.